 - a.
 Unless otherwise specified, the Chair and members of all committees shall be appointed by, and may be removed by, the Chief of Staff, subject to consultation with and approval by the Medical Executive Committee.
 Medical Staff committees shall be responsible to the Medical Executive Committee. - b.
 A Medical Staff committee created in these Bylaws is composed as stated in the description of the committee in these Bylaws or the Rules.
 Except as otherwise provided in the Bylaws, committees established to perform Medical Staff functions required by these Bylaws may include any category of Medical Staff members; Allied Health Professionals; representatives from hospital departments such as administration, nursing services, or health information services; representatives of the community; and persons with special expertise, depending upon the functions to be discharged.
 Each Medical Staff member who serves on a committee participates with votes unless the statement of committee composition designates the position as nonvoting. - c.
 The Chief Executive Officer, or his or her designee, in consultation with the Chief of Staff, shall appoint any non-Medical Staff members who serve in non-ex officio capacities. - d.
 The Committee Chair, after consulting with the Chief of Staff and Chief Executive Officer, may call on outside consultants or special advisors. - e.
-Each Committee Chair shall appoint a Vice Chair to fulfill the duties of the Chair in his or her absence and to assist as requested by the Chair.
-Each Committee Chair or other authorized person chairing a meeting has the right to discuss and to vote on issues presented to the committee. - 9.1-3 Representation on Hospital Committees and Participation in Hospital Deliberations

-The Medical Staff may discharge its duties relating to accreditation, licensure, certification, disaster planning, facility and services planning, financial management and physical plant safety by providing Medical
+Each Committee Chair or other authorized person chairing a meeting has the right to discuss and to vote on issues presented to the committee. - 9.1-3 Representation on Hospital Committees and Participation in Hospital Deliberations - The Medical Staff may discharge its duties relating to accreditation, licensure, certification, disaster planning, facility and services planning, financial management and physical plant safety by providing Medical